checkgpu/nearknights/README.md

 ## Contracts
 Contains the NFT (MultiFungible) marketplace built on NEAR
 Contains the NEAR Knights battle contracts
-Missing is the battle formulas (these are secret sauce that make the game fun)

 ## Website
 Contains the frontend UX + JS NFT marketplace code